gskaggs/The-Great-Sand-Dunes/README.md

 - `brew install glew`
 - `brew install glfw`

 Finally, you need to modify one of the cmake files to configure the directory that it will find the `glew` library.
 To do so, open the file [cmake/gl3.cmake](/cmake/gl3.cmake#L3) and modify lines 3 & 4 with the directory that the associated files are located.
-For example, since brew installed version 2.1.0_1 for me, located at "/usr/local/Cellar/glew/2.1.0_1/", I would have these lines read something like:
+For example, since brew installed version 2.1.0_1 for me, located at "/usr/local/Cellar/glew/2.1.0_1/", I would have these lines read:

 ```
 set(GLEW_INCLUDE_DIRS "/usr/local/Cellar/glew/2.1.0_1/include")